frederic-perez/AmE-dictionary/dictionary.md

 __epidemic__ _n_ Notice: _n_!
 __epiphany__
 __epithet__
-__epitome__ _n_ :three: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
+__epitome__ _n_ :four: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
 __epitomize__ _v_ :seven: (epitomized) Be a perfect example of.
 __eponymous__ (eponymously) :two::shit:
 __equaled__ _v_